sininen-blue/2526-first-sem/graphics-computing/day-4/slides.md

 1st we compute all the points, then we put them into the GPU

-And because we know where all the points are, we can redsiplay the points significanltly faster, unless we change the position of the points
+And because we know where all the points are, we can redisplay the points significantly faster, unless we change the position of the points

 <!-- But this means that if we want to move the objects in a new position, we need to recompute all the points and send them again to the GPU -->